barthofu/gamelib/docs/Specifications.md

 1. **Home Page:**
     - Display the list of available video games in the library.
-    - Provide filters to sort games by genre, platform, etc.

 2. **Add Games:**
     - Allow the addition of new games through the RAWG API.